 Samosa is a tasty, flaky, and crispy potato(aloo), meat, or vegetable stuffed fried Indian snack dish.
-This samosa is one of the most popular snacks dishes across India and is also called sambosa, in Middle Eastern countries, Asia and Africa.
-Even though the recipe I have shared here is aloo(potato) samosa, the making process is exactly same for vegetable samosa as well.
-This classical Indian vegetable samosa made with a special pastry dough is perfect for tea time, lunch buffet, iftar party, or just to munch on a regular day.
+It is one of the most popular snack dishes across India and is also called samosa, in Middle Eastern countries, Asia and Africa.
+Even though the Samosa recipe I have shared here is aloo(potato) samosa, the making process is the same for vegetable samosa as well.
+This classical Indian vegetable samosa made with special pastry dough is perfect for tea time, lunch buffet, iftar party, or just to munch on a regular day.

 What is Samosa?

 Samosa is a flaky, crispy, and delicious deep-fried savory snack that is popular across the Indian subcontinent, Middle Eastern countries, Asia and Africa.
 The name samosa has been derived from the Persian term Sanbosag which means triangular pastry(source wiki).
 And the triangular pastry is filled with potatoes, beef, lamb, chicken, or vegetables and fried to make perfectly delicious samosas.